 In Europe, there are currently different tolling systems using different toll collection equipment.
-The European Electronic Toll Service (EETS) is designed to create the possibility, in the future, of paying HGV tolls across borders on tolled European roads with only one on-board unit and one EETS provider.
+The European Electronic Toll Service (EETS) provides the possibility of paying HGV tolls across borders on tolled European roads with only one on-board unit and one EETS provider.
 Further information (in German) on the European Electronic Toll Service can be found on the Federal Office for Goods Transport's website.

 Collecting tolls and enforcing payment

-Following a Europe-wide invitation to tender, the Toll Collect company was awarded the contract for toll collection and automatic checking using enforcement gantries.
+The Toll Collect company was awarded the contract for toll collection and automatic checking using enforcement gantries.
 Users wishing to participate in the automatic collection of tolls using an on-board unit have to register with Toll Collect.
-Comprehensive information on the procedures and on the functions of Toll Collect can be found on the company's website.
+Comprehensive information on the procedure and on the functions of Toll Collect can be found on the company's website.
 As an alternative, it is possible to register with an EETS provider (see above) and to participate via this service in the automatic collection of tolls using an on-board unit.

 With its satellite and mobile communications-based tolling technology, Germany has one of the most modern tolling systems in the world.
 First and foremost, this means that new route and charge data can be transferred without the need for sophisticated roadside infrastructure and without the vehicles having to visit a garage.
 The vehicle parameters that are relevant to the collection of tolls as well as the journey data are transmitted in encrypted form by the on-board unit to Toll Collect’s data processing centre.
 The toll is calculated there.
 Payment of the tolls is monitored by stationary automatic enforcement gantries on motorways and by enforcement posts on federal highways.
 In addition, the Federal Office for Goods Transport has mobile enforcement vehicles and portable enforcement gantries, which are used on bridges over federal motorways and federal highways.
 Users who pay no toll or an incorrect amount are committing an administrative offence and have to pay a penalty charge or fine in addition to recovery of the toll.